jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-69-1.png)<!-- -->

+Outstanding ordering!
+Arrange your facets in an intuitive order for your data.

 ## Variable plotting spaces I: continuous variables

 By default every facet of a plot has the same axes.
 If the data ranges